 Using an integrated sensor-camera security system comes with numerous benefits.
 For one, it boosts accuracy and reliability by linking sensor data with visual confirmation.
 This correlation reduces the likelihood of missed events or false alarms.

-Real-time alerts and video footage achieve faster response times, enabling security personnel to assess and respond quickly to potential threats and minimising the impact of security breaches.
-Automating threat detection and response processes streamlines security operations, allowing for more efficient monitoring and management of the entire system.
+Real-time alerts and video footage achieve faster response times, enabling security personnel or authorities like the police department to act quickly.
+Automating threat detection and response processes streamlines security operations, allowing for more efficient monitoring and management of the entire property.

 The combination of sensor data and video footage also provides a comprehensive record of events, which can be invaluable for investigations, insurance claims, and legal proceedings.